MII-IS/SE25/README.md

-**Software engineering project for the**Software engineering project for the 25-26 course**
+# **Software engineering project for the Software engineering project for the 25-26 course**

 This is a README file for the SE25 project's GitHub repository.
-This README is designed to be the central entry point for any team member, providing all the necessary information to get started, understand the project's goals, and contribute effectively.
+It is designed to be the central entry point for any team member, providing all the necessary information to get started, understand the project's goals, and contribute effectively.